Daisy (Brand New album): Style and influences

 Daisy has been described as a post-hardcore, noise rock, and art rock album.
 Some reviewers noted how the album contains hints of grunge, blues and country.

 Brand New cited bands such as Fugazi, Polvo and Archers of Loaf as influences for the album's sessions, while Brian Lane proclaimed that the main influence for their progression towards the more aggressive and raw sound was coming off of tour and being bored of the songs that they had been playing.
 Accardi had been listening to albums such as Ten by Pearl Jam, Jar of Flies by Alice in Chains, and Purple and Core by Stone Temple Pilots.
 Garrett Tierney looked to emulate some of the bass guitar sounds found on the records of The Jesus Lizard and Hüsker Dü.

 The band's "bold" decision to incorporate uncompromisingly noisy elements into Daisy was influenced by Sonic Youth and My Bloody Valentine, who were "some of our favorite bands growing up."
 Rock Sound described the album as "more Sonic Youth and Failure-influenced than ever before".
+AllMusic described "You Stole" as a "connection between My Bloody Valentine and '50s surf rock" while Slant also compared the song's guitar parts to Loveless.